HonorarPlus/cefpython/api/ApplicationSettings.md

-In upstream CEF each request context may have separate settings like cache_path, persist_session_cookies, persist_user_preferences, ignore_certificate_errors, enable_net_security_expiration,
+In upstream CEF each request context may have separate settings like cache_path, persist_session_cookies, persist_user_preferences, ignore_certificate_errors, accept_language_list.
-accept_language_list.
 Such functionality wasn't yet exposed in CEF Python.

 ### user_agent